Surface Duo 2 Hands-on: Almost everything will be upgraded | ExBulletin

 Microsoft enhances Surface Duo processor and storage

 Like the Z Fold 3, the Duo 2 now has a Qualcomm Snapdragon 888 processor.
+A step up from the last Duo Snapdragon 855 chip will make your phone look smoother than the original phone.
 The phone runs Android as before, with Microsoft’s own custom apps and some interface touches on the OS optimized for these particular displays and pen stylus.
 The storage options range from 128GB to 512GB, and the Duo 2 has 8GB of RAM.

 The Surface Duo 2 seems to be in the right position as a handheld gaming device, as long as the developers optimize the title.
 One of the first supported games is Gameloft’s Asphalt 9 Racing Game.
 This felt smooth and fast when using the Surface Duo 2 for a short time.